FTWinston/bvp/content/sections/intro.md

   - target: "#section2"
     text: Explore
 ---
-Welcome to BVP.
-We are a Church of Scotland located in the west end of Glasgow.
+Balshagaray Victoria Park was a Church of Scotland located in the west end of Glasgow.

-Our aim is to _'Know Christ and to make Him known.'_
+We have recently merged with Partick South church to form [Partick Victoria Park Church](https://partickvictoriaparkchurch.org.uk/).

+The Balshagray building is not being used for regular services.
+Visit our new church's website for more information.